tinglesoftware/dotnet-extensions/src/Tingle.AspNetCore.Tokens/README.md

     [HttpPost("initiate")]
     public IActionResult Initiate([FromBody] DisbursementInitiateModel model)
     {
-        // do lots of time consuming checks here such as limit per day, forex rules, etc.

         // do light weight checks e.g. enough funds in the account

         // generate token and send it back in the response